Samritha-05/techno/README.md

-# we have technological universe here
+# we have technological universe here....
 ----its really amazing in here----